Quantum Pontus-Mpemba Effects in Real and Imaginary-time Dynamics: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 The work is supported by the Ministry of Science and Technology (Grant No. 2022YFA1403900), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant Nos.
 XDB28000000, XDB33000000), and the New Cornerstone Investigator Program.
 HY is supported by the International Young Scientist Fellowship of the Institute of Physics, Chinese Academy of Sciences (No.202407).
-SXZ acknowledges the support from the Innovation Program for Quantum Science and Technology (2024ZD0301700) and the start-up grant at IOP-CAS.
+SXZ acknowledges the support from the Innovation Program for Quantum Science and Technology (2024ZD0301700) and the National Natural Science Foundation of China (No. 12574546).